Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.

 Informative Product Packaging

-QR codes are used on product packaging to allow customers to access additional product information, such as detailed ingredient lists.
+The codes are used on product packaging to allow customers to access additional product information, such as detailed ingredient lists.

 Healthcare